hackclub/hackclub/workshops/drum_pad/README.md

 Your CSS file should be linked, and we can start writing our CSS code.

+Navigate to your `style.css` file and add the following code:

-We will start by writing code for our document to change the colors, adding fonts, height, width, and more.
+We will be writing code to change the colors, adding fonts, height, width, and more.
 We are also going to be using the font [Roboto](https://fonts.google.com/specimen/Roboto?query=roboto).

 So, we will import the font first and then edit the properties of our `<body>` tag to change the background color, height, width, display type, font family, and alignment of our content.